Timeline - Protests against Saleh rule in Yemen

 March 25 - Saleh says he is ready to cede power to stop more bloodshed.
 Thousands rally in "Day of Departure" protests.

-March 29 - Saleh holds talks with Mohammed al-Yadoumi, head of the Islamist Islah party, once a partner in his government.
-Saleh proposes staying in office until elections are held but transferring his powers to a caretaker.
+March 29 - Saleh holds talks with Mohammed al-Yadoumi, head of the Islamist Islah party, once a partner in government.
+Saleh proposes staying in office until elections but transferring his powers to a caretaker.

 -- The opposition rejects the offer.